kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 The scheme has a single encoding and set of functionality whether it's conveyed via a HTTP header or within a frame.

+## Impact on other connections

+When multiple connections are open, the priority MAY have impact on the client's local scheduling choices, but MUST NOT change how the server allocates resources among different incoming connections unless it has a guarantee some set of connections are from the same client.
+When a server knows multiple incoming connections are from the same client, the server MAY use the priority to inform scheduling decisions among the client's different connections.

+Due to this, priority information conveyed over a non-coalesced HTTP connection might go unused.

 # The Priority HTTP Header Field

 The Priority HTTP header field can appear in requests and responses.
 A client